 Unfortunately, Ohai died before seeing this dream village come to life.
 With help of family members and friends, Fernandes pursued this vision and despite the hard work was able to present the village to the public in 1979.

 The name of the original ancient site, however, was nowhere to trace.
 The reborn village was named after Kamokila Campbell, an old Hawaiian woman who had ancestors that once lived in the area.

 Keep the Culture Alive

 Today, Kamokila Hawaiian Village is more than a popular tourist attraction.
 Along with cultural tours through the property, canoe rides up the Wailua River, kayak rentals, and hiking adventures to Secret Falls, the site’s main purpose is to uncover the past, remember the ancient roots, and keep the culture alive.
-Visitors and locals have an amazing opportunity to immerse into an old Hawaiian world, picture lifestyle of the ancestors, and play traditional Hawaiian games.
+Visitors and locals have an amazing opportunity to immerse into the world of old Hawaii, imagine the lifestyle of its ancestors, and play traditional Hawaiian games.

-The interest to Kamokila and its past rose in 1995 with release of the movie “Outbreak” with such superstars as Dustin Hoffman, Rene Russo, Kevin Spacey, and Morgan Freeman.
-The opening scene of a burning village was shot at the site.
+The interest to Kamokila and its past rose in 1995 with release of the movie Outbreak with such superstars as Dustin Hoffman, Rene Russo, Kevin Spacey, and Morgan Freeman.
+The opening scene with a burning village was shot at the site.
 Up to this day, Kamokila Hawaiian Village features some of the structures from the set.

-Knowing the past and keeping the history alive were two motivating forces that set Benjamin Ohai and Senator Billy Fernandes on an untrodden path of rebuilding an authentic Hawaiian village on the bank of the Wailua River.
-Thanks to their dedication and zeal, Kamokila Hawaiian Village eventually emerged and became one of the most visited attractions on Kauai that continues to uncover the past and bring the native Hawaiian culture closer to all its guests.
+Knowing the past and keeping the history alive were two motivating forces that set Benjamin Ohai and Senator Billy Fernandes on an untrodden path of rebuilding the village on the bank of the Wailua River.
+Thanks to their dedication and zeal, Kamokila Hawaiian Village eventually emerged and became one of the most visited attractions.
+Furthermore, this Kauai little gem continues tirelessly uncovering the past and sharing the native Hawaiian culture with all its guests.